 Discovery is part of the pretrial litigation timeline.
 Most courts require discovery to be complete before either side can request a trial date, which may seem self-evident, since discovery is supposed to be done prior to trial.
 However, some attorneys will delay their work in discovery and never agree that discovery is complete because they are afraid of trial.
 We know how to deal with those obstructive attorneys and force their hand to either settle or stop interfering with setting trial.

 Our attorneys have special, advanced training for handling discovery.
 Most lawyers have not received any training or education for discovery.
 Many attorneys try to use objections that are illegal and obstructive to the discovery process.
 We do not use those poor tactics, and we know how to deal with bad behavior by other attorneys.
-We have other methods of obtaining information that are proprietary to our law firm.
+We have taught other lawyers about the right way to do discovery and about how to deal with common types of bad behavior that people use to try to avoid answering discovery questions.
+We have other methods of obtaining and preserving information that are proprietary to our law firm.
 Our clients have insight and access to information about the value of discovery that many attorneys do not even know.
 It is all part of how we handle cases.